So, are you Chinese or Japanese? Kahn:

 - In Kodomo no Omocha, the But Not Too Foreign character is assumed to be foreign.
 "Oh, he speaks Japanese".
 "I am Japanese!"

 - In Himitsu no Akko-chan from the 1980s, Akko is trying to communicate with a lost child who speaks only English.
 As it happens, Akko's special ability is taking on the appearance and skills of any person she can capture the image of in her magic compact mirror.
 Akko sees an obviously foreign woman and assumes she's American — but when she gets back to the lost child, discovers that the child still can't understand a word Akko is saying.
 Turns out the copied woman was Spanish....

 - In the Gravitation anime and manga Yuki Eiri is often mistaken as a foreigner, a cause of shame for his conservative Buddhist monk father.
 Seguchi Tohma also has very foreign features and takes Eiri to New York as a teenager hoping that he will feel more comfortable outside of Japan.

 - In Sayonara, Zetsubou-Sensei, when Mr. Itoshiki first writes his name on the chalkboard, his students, at a loss as to how to parse the kanji of his name, briefly speculate that he might be Chinese.
 Predictibly, Itoshiki gets a good rant in about this.

-- Overlapping with My Name Is Not Durwood, In Axis Powers Hetalia, nearly everyone mistakes Canada for America.
+- Overlapping with Accidental Misnaming, in Axis Powers Hetalia, nearly everyone mistakes Canada for America.
 Also, in the 2011 Hetalia Bloodbath, Seychelles seems to be under the impression that Cuba represents an Asian nation.